-When it comes to receiving gifts or an inheritance from a foreign person — or a foreign trust distribution, you may have an IRS Form 3520 Reporting requirement.
+When it comes to receiving gifts or an inheritance from a foreign person — or a foreign trust distribution, you may have an IRS reporting requirement.

 In most situations, either a U.S. person receives a money gift or an inheritance from a foreign parent or relative (or a trust distribution) – and had no idea they were supposed to report the information to the IRS.

 Presuming for the sake of example that the foreign person is not gifting U.S. Situs, in general there is no U.S. Tax on the receipt of a gift or inheritance from a foreign person (the rules for Foreign Trusts are complex and go far beyond this introductory article).

 The reason there is no U.S. Tax is because if you receive a foreign property, asset, account, or investment gift/inheritance from a foreign person, the IRS does not have any authority over the foreign person.
 In other words, it is not as if the United States can just reach into Taiwan and try to levy a U.S. Tax against an individual who has no connection to the United States – the IRS has no jurisdiction.